 “Calliophis maculiceps” (Speckled coral snake, Small-spotted Coral Snake)

 Habitat: These snakes enjoy the leaf litter, loose dirt, and cool areas under rotting trees and other foliage.
 Occasionally they are seen dead on the road during or after rain when they probably come up above ground to avoid water.
 They are very rarely found during the daytime, and one scientist said they are usually only seen during September and October.
 But, I’ve seen them year round.

 Active Time?
 Nocturnal – active almost exclusively at night, or underground during the daytime.

 Food: Very small snakes like the Brahminy blind snake, worm snakes, worms, and probably termite, ant, and other insect eggs.

-Defensive Behavior: They curl up their bright red, white and black spotted tail as a defense mechanism.
+Defensive Behavior: They curl up their bright red (pink or orange), white and black spotted tail as a defense mechanism.
 These snakes have little else for defense, as they don’t even attempt to bite.
 The mouth on the Calliophis maculiceps is very small.